3 Post Cycling Stretches

 This can significantly reduce your risk of injury.
 After exercise, a warm down and stretches aim to prevent muscles from tightening up from the exercise that you have done and to ensure that you will have an effective recovery before your next training session.

-Here are the best 3 cycling stretches and mobility exercises for cyclists which take just 3-4 minutes to complete.
-They cover the key areas of tightness and give you good bang for your buck as they each address a few areas.
+Here are the best 3 cycling stretches and mobility exercises for cyclists, which take just 3-4 minutes to complete.
+They cover the key areas of tightness and give you a good bang for your buck as they each address a few areas.

 This targets the hip flexors and quadriceps muscles which are heavily used in cycling and both remain in relatively short positions throughout the cycling motion so are likely to get tight and stiff without some attention.
 This is a great stretch to prevent knee pain such as patellofemoral joint irritation.

 Ease yourself into a lunge position with your back knee resting on the floor, use a pillow if you have knobbly knees or are on a hard surface.
 Shift your upper body forwards to that your supporting knee is slightly behind your body and take hold of your ankle with your hand or a strap, depending on your flexibility, and pull your heel towards your buttocks.
 Hold the position for 30 seconds and repeat on the other side.

 This is a great exercise to prevent upper back and neck pain.
 Using a foam roller you can stretch your upper back out of the flexed position it was in throughout your training session.
 This exercise can also open your chest to stretch your pectoral muscles which work to support your upper body weight on the handlebars and keep your arms tucked in.
 Due to the constant forward position on the bike these areas tend to get very stiff and immobile especially if you are in an aerodynamic or racing position.